coleifer/peewee/docs/peewee/models.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

-Peewee supports a more structured API for declaring indexes on a model using the :py:meth:`Model.add_index` method or by directly using the :py:class:`ModelIndex` helper class.
+Peewee supports a more structured API for declaring indexes on a model using the :meth:`Model.add_index` method or by directly using the :class:`ModelIndex` helper class.

 Examples: